idealwebsolutions/github-issue-attachment-uploader/README.md

 # github-issues-attachment-uploader
-A tool to upload images/files from the command line and generate a direct link without having to create issues on the website
+A tool to upload images/files from the command line and generate a direct link without having to create issues on the website.
+Useful for generating asset links on the go.

 # Install
 Project uses pipenv to install deps.
 Tool requires Python 3.6+.